Tanzania Food: 15 Dishes to Try in Tanzania

 Spices and Flavors | Tanzania Food: 15 Dishes to Try in Tanzania

 Tanzanian cuisine is known for its bold use of spices and flavors.
-Commonly used spices include cardamom, cumin, and cinnamon, which add depth and complexity to dishes.
-The use of coconut, tamarind, and hot peppers gives Tanzanian food its unique taste.
+Common spices include cardamom, cumin, and cinnamon, which add depth and complexity to dishes.
+Coconut, tamarind, and hot peppers also give Tanzanian food a unique taste.

 Dining Etiquette in Tanzania